hyperb1iss/git-iris/README.md

 ## 💖 Acknowledgements

-- [OpenAI](https://openai.com/) and [Anthropic](https://www.anthropic.com/) for their powerful language models
+- [OpenAI](https://openai.com/) and [Anthropic](https://www.anthropic.com/) for their cutting-edge language models
-- The Rust community for the amazing ecosystem and tools
+- The Rust community for the robust ecosystem and tooling

 ---